simolus3/drift/docs/docs/Dart API/columns.md

     The way drift maps Dart types to SQL types is independent of how it serializes data to JSON.
     For example, Dart `bool` values are stored as `0` or `1` in the database, but as `true` or `false` in JSON.

-### Nullable
+## Nullable

 Drift adopts Dart's non-nullable by default approach.
 If you do want to make a column nullable, just use `nullable()`:

 {{ load_snippet('nnbd','lib/snippets/dart_api/tables.dart.excerpt.json') }}

 Columns in Dart-defined tables default to `NOT NULL` in SQL.
-If a value is not provided for a column, the database will throw an error.
+Omitting values during insertion causes exceptions.
+Drift provides compile-time warnings for this when using SQL too.

-### Defaults
+## Defaults

 Default values can be set for columns using two methods: